yt-project/yt/doc/source/reference/command-line.rst

-    mapserver           Serve a plot in a GMaps-style interface pastebin            Post a script to an anonymous pastebin pastebin_grab       Print an online pastebin to STDOUT for local use. upload_notebook     Upload an IPython notebook to hub.yt-project.org. plot                Create a set of images
+    mapserver           Serve a plot in a GMaps-style interface pastebin            Post a script to an anonymous pastebin pastebin_grab       Print an online pastebin to STDOUT for local use. upload_notebook     Upload an IPython notebook to the yt Hub. plot                Create a set of images
     rpdb                Connect to a currently running (on localhost) rpd session.
 Commands run with --rpdb will trigger an rpdb